National Radon Action Month

 Testing.
 The only way to determine if your home has high radon levels.CDC

 Contact your state radon program (link below) for information on how to obtain a test kit from a radon measurement professional.
-Some states also offer free or discounted test kits to the public.
-The National Radon Program Services at Kansas State University offers discounted test kits available to purchase online at www.sosradon.org.
-Radon test kits are also available at most hardware stores. #NationalRadonActionMonth
+Some states also provide free or discounted test kits to the public.
+The National Radon Program Services at Kansas State University offers discounted test kits that can be purchased online at www.sosradon.org.
+Additionally, radon test kits are widely available at most hardware stores. #NationalRadonActionMonth

 Missouri State Radon Program: https://health.mo.gov/living/environment/radon/index.php